Crown-Commercial-Service/CMpExampleApi1/README.md

 will return a JSON object like: `{"id":1,"content":"Hello, World!"}`.

 ## Build Pipeline ##
-The corresponding example build pipeline project is in the `CCSDevEnvironment` repository as `/terraform/build/api1`.
-The pipeline currently needs to be stored within the `CCSDevEnvironment` repository because it requires access to various Terraform modules.
+The corresponding example build pipeline project is in the `CMpDevEnvironment` repository as `/terraform/build/api1`.
+The pipeline currently needs to be stored within the `CMpDevEnvironment` repository because it requires access to various Terraform modules.

 ## Dockerfile ##
 The project includes a simple Docker file, this is used by the build pipeline to generate the container image.
 It is a standard file for a Java Springboot based project.
 It must expose port 8080.
 The name of the container image is defined in the Maven `pom.xml` file.
 For the example it is `ccs/api1`.